Colombia

 What to Expect

-Weather varies greatly with elevation, and we should be prepared for a range of temperatures from cool forties to hottest eighties.
-Layers and a windbreaker are the solution in the mountains.
+Weather varies greatly with elevation, and we should be prepared for a range of temperatures from cool 4°C (40°F) to 30°C (88°F).
+Sun, drizzle and rain are all likely.
+Packing layers and a windbreaker are the solution to the inconsistent mountain weather!
 At all altitudes, we should remember to have adequate protection from the sun.
-Drizzle and rain are likely, therefore stout, waterproof footwear, a light rain jacket and waterproof hat are recommended.
-Mosquitoes and other biting insects should not be a problem on this tour; however, bring insect repellant.
-We enjoy excellent meals provided by the various lodges’ dining facility.
-Some lunches will be a lunch box in a nice setting; occasionally we dine in local eateries.
-In the evening, after dinner, we discuss the day’s events and sightings, and list birds and other wildlife seen.
+Mosquitoes and other biting insects should not be a problem on this tour; however, it is best to bring insect repellent regardless.

 Featured Wildlife